0800 043 0020

 Our travel insurance policies cover Cycle Touring as your trip's sole purpose.

-We also cover over 400+ Activities as the sole purpose of your trip.
+We also cover over 400+ sports/activities for the sole purpose of your trip.

 5. I plan on Cycle Touring for an extended period; how long does this policy cover me?

-We can cover you for Cycle Touring for up to 180 days on a single trip policy with no limitation to the number of days you can cycle.
+We can cover you for Cycle Touring for up to 180 days on a single trip policy, and the number of days you can cycle is not limited.

 If you plan on Cycling, Touring for longer than 180 days or taking an around-the-world trip, our provider, Longstay/Backpacker, can cover up to 18 months.